smaht-dac/pipelines-docs/docs/pipelines/short_read_paired_end_illumina.md

 show_sidebar: false
 ---

-# Paired-End Short-Read Alignment Pipeline
+# Short-Read Illumina Alignment Pipeline, Paired-End

-The paired-end short-read alignment pipeline follows the Genome Analysis Toolkit (GATK) Best Practices.
+The paired-end short-read alignment pipeline for Illumina data follows the Genome Analysis Toolkit (GATK) Best Practices.
 It is designed for per-sample and per-library execution, handling one or multiple sets of paired FASTQ files.
 The pipeline is optimized for distributed processing, requiring each pair of FASTQ files to correspond to a single sequencing lane.

 ## Key Pipeline Steps